d-xo/act2/semantics.md

 The concrete syntax has a notion of local scope that exists only to catch errors introduced by typos.

-Variables can be introduced using `let A in B` which has type `bool`.
+Abstract variables can be introduced using `let A in B`, where B has type Bool.

 ```act
 let